Publisher: 989 Studios

 Available Exclusively On

-You play as super spy Gabriel Logan who is a CIA agent trying to stop a dangerous terrorist named Eric Rhoemer.
+You play super spy Gabriel Logan who is a CIA agent trying to stop a dangerous terrorist named Eric Rhoemer.
 A Syphon Filter virus that targets specific DNA demographics has been created by a man named Phagan and it is up to you to shut down their operations and stop them from spreading the virus.
 You start out in New York with the streets being shot up by Rhoemer’s thugs.
-There are objectives in each level to complete, but it is way beyond throw this switch, pull this lever or shoot this amount of bad guys.
+There are objectives in each level to complete, but it is way beyond throwing this switch, pulling this lever, or shooting this amount of bad guys.
 You usually have to kill a certain amount of scientists, administer vaccines to victims, disarm bombs, turn off power grids.
 The objectives vary, but what is fun is figuring out how to get there.

 Syphon Filter has some of the most memorable levels I can remember.
 This is a game you play several times and remember where every enemy is, every crate location, and even how to kill each enemy.
 The levels vary with stealth sections, climbing, and timed areas.
 The game features a smart lock-on system because there is no camera control.
 It is surprisingly smart and follows you wherever you go.
 Enemies wearing flak jackets can only be taken out with headshots or very powerful weapons.
 This requires aiming in first person mode and taking them out.
 This flak jacket element is a staple of the series and will go on to be in every game.
 It is actually an element all on its own and not just body armor for you or the enemy.
 You can die very easily and if you don’t stop and aim for headshots you will waste ammo and/or die very quickly.